schutera/DeepSafety/assignments/README.md

 # Assignments & Final Project
 This directory contains the assignments and the description for the final project.

+A word on **scope and difficulty**: some basic programming skills are expected as a prerequisite for this course but we do not assume that you are already familiar with all these technologies and tools.
+Nonetheless, we will not teach those technologies but expect that you can learn enough by yourself by reading documentation or tutorials as needed to perform small changes.
+Professional developers and data scientists will constantly have to learn new technologies on their own.
+Incrementally modifying and maintaining existing systems is far more common than developing new things from scratch.
+Learning new technologies, libraries and tools and troubleshooting problems with documentation, debugging, and sites like Stackoverflow are important skills.

+## Grading
+Evaluation will be based on the following distribution:

+* 20 % weekly assignments
+* 80 % final project (code, validation batch and report, see [project description](project.md) for details)

 ## FAQ

 1. I am not familiar with Python/PyTorch/MLFlow/...